Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 If you are looking for a nifty list of books that you can purchase to leave on your nightstand and make everyone think that you are smart, then this isn’t the article for you.

-However, if you are looking for a comprehensive list of the best books in the world that will help you master your health, wealth, relationships, and happiness through consistent action, then you are in for a treat.
+However, if you are looking for a comprehensive list of the books every man should read that will help you master your health, wealth, relationships, and happiness through consistent action, then you are in for a treat.

 The books on this list have changed my life and the lives of countless high achievers, and if you are willing to apply the lessons that you learn in these pages, they will change your life too.